What is BaaS (Backend-as-a-service)?

 banner background

-Backend-as-a-service is tending to become a driver of app-based projects.
-This is supported by the expansion of mBaaS solutions.
-They help the companies mitigate the risks, reduce administrative, operational, and compliance costs, and improve small & medium businesses’ efficiency in other ways.
+Backend-as-a-service is becoming a driver of app-based projects.
+This is supported by the growing mobile app development and expansion of MBaaS solutions.
+These platforms help companies reduce administrative, operational, and compliance costs and improve small and medium businesses’ efficiency in other ways.

-The companies outsource the responsibilities of backend development and focus on the frontend.
-That is why developers, managers, and investors need to understand how it works and what value it can bring.
+Companies increasingly delegate backend development to external services, allowing them to concentrate on frontend functionality.
+That is why developers, product owners, and investors need to understand how BaaS works and the value it offers.

 BaaS Market Overview